 We have no ability to internally manufacture the drug candidates that we need to conduct our clinical trials.
 For the foreseeable future, we expect to continue to rely on third-party manufacturers and other third parties to produce, package and store sufficient quantities of our drug candidates and any future drug candidates for use in our clinical trials.
-We have entered into agreements with our third-party manufacturer for the manufacture of our drug requirements, including an agreement for the manufacture of L-Grb-2 for use in our Phase II clinical trial, a development agreement for Bcl-2 and an agreement for the manufacture of Bcl-2 for use in our planned Phase I clinical trial.
-To date, we have made steady progress with our current third-party manufacturers, overcoming challenges associated with scaling up manufacturing to develop their capabilities to supply us with our necessary quantities of drug supplies for our clinical trials.
+We have entered into agreements with our third-party manufacture of the manufacture of our drug requirements, including an agreement for the manufacture of L-Grb-2 for use in our Phase II clinical trial, a development agreement for Bcl-2 and an agreement for the manufacture of Bcl-2 for use in our planned Phase I clinical trial.
+To date, we have made steady progress with our recessary quantities of drug supplies for our clinical trials.
 However, we may face various risks and uncertainties in connection with our reliance on third-party manufacturers, including:

-reliance on third-party manufactures for regulatory compliance and quality assurance;
+• reliance on third-party manufactures for regulatory compliance and quality assurance;

-- the possibility of breach of the manufacturing agreement by the third-party manufacturer because of factors beyond our control; - the possibility of termination or nonrenewal of our manufacturing agreement by the third-party manufacturer at a time that is costly or inconvenient for us; - the potential that third-party manufacturers will develop know-how owned by such third-party manufacturer in connection with the production of our drug candidates that is necessary for the manufacture of our drug candidates; and - reliance on third-party manufacturers to assist us in preventing inadvertent disclosure or theft of our proprietary knowledge.
+- the possibility of breach of the manufacturing agreement by the third-party manufacturer because of factors beyond our control; - the possibility of termination or nonrenewal of our manufacturing agreement by the third-party manufacturer at a time that is costly or inconvenient for us; - the potential that third-party manufacturers will develop know-how owned by such third-party manufacturer in connection with the production of our drug candidates that is necessary for the manufacture of our drug candidates; and - · reliance on third-party manufacturers to assist us in preventing inadvertent disclosure or theft of our proprietary knowledge.